lucianocarvalho/labelify/README.md

 **What Labelify can do (and what’s coming soon):**

-- Create new labels into your query results
+- Rewrite new labels into your query results
 - Aggregate results dynamically based in your current labels
 - Creating conditions using expressions and templates (coming soon)